neurodesk/neurodeskedu/_sources/contribute/examples.md

 ### 1. Start from the template

+Use the official <a href="https://github.com/neurodesk/neurodeskedu/blob/main/template.ipynb" target="_blank" rel="noopener">
+  example notebook template
-Use the official [example notebook template](https://github.com/neurodesk/neurodeskedu/blob/main/template.ipynb) as a starting point.
+</a> as a starting point.
 It includes guidance on formatting, structure, metadata, and citation instructions.

 Each notebook should contain: